GoogleCloudPlatform/cluster-toolkit/community/modules/compute/gke-node-pool/README.md

 ### Considerations with GPUs

-When a GPU is attached to a node an additinal taint is automatically added:
+When a GPU is attached to a node an additional taint is automatically added:
 `nvidia.com/gpu=present:NoSchedule`.
-For jobs to get placed on these nodes the equivalent toleration is required.
-When using the `gke-job-template` module this toleration will automatically be applied when using a node pool with GPUs.
+For jobs to get placed on these nodes, the equivalent toleration is required.
+The `gke-job-template` module will automatically apply this toleration when using a node pool with GPUs.

 Nvidia GPU drivers must be installed by applying a DaemonSet to the cluster.
 See [these instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#cos).